git-pull/tao-of-tmux/manuscript/05-server.md

 background for you.

 It surprises some when I mention it because servers often beget a setup process.
-But just because server's are involved doesn't entail hours of configuration on each machine you run it on.
+But just because servers are involved doesn't entail hours of configuration on each machine you run it on.
 There is no setup.